Nonlocality of Observables in Quasi-Hermitian Quantum Theory: -symmetric free fermions

 The map from observables to Hermitian operators constructed in the proof of \cref{diagonalizable}, $O \rightarrow \Omega O \Omega^{-1}$, maps a quasi-Hermitian theory to a Hermitian theory with Hermitian inner product \cite{mosta2003equivalence}.
 However, these two theories can have different notions of locality, since the operator $\Omega$ may contain nonlocal properties.

+The constructive proof of \cref{diagonalizable} demonstrates that a single operator of physical significance, such as the Hamiltonian, is compatible with many inner product structures, each of which results in a different quasi-Hermitian theory.
+Choosing a particular metric can be done by requiring additional operators to have physical significance \cite{QuasiHerm92,kretschmer2001interpretation}.
+Other, less physical choices, are to pick a set of eigenvectors $\mathcal{U}$ and set $d = \mathbbm{1}$, or perhaps to choose one metric operator which has an explicit analytic realization.

 To briefly comment on foundational issues in the theory with infinite Hilbert spaces, note that the theorem of this section freely uses finite dimensional concepts, such as diagonalizability and the assumption that positive operators have inverses defined on the entirety of $\mathcal{H}$.
-Critically, the similarity transformation defined through $\Omega$ may not exist if either the metric or its inverse is an unbounded operator.
+Critically, the similarity transformation defined through $\Omega$ loses physical significance if either the metric or its inverse is an unbounded operator.
+This is a consequence of the observation that unbounded similarity transformations do not preserve the spectrum of an operator \cite{siegl2012metric}.
 Typically, the metric is assumed to be bounded to avoid issues with operator domain equalities in the quasi-Hermiticity condition.
-To guarantee the mathematical validity of the similarity transform, one may be tempted to assume the metric’s inverse is bounded as well.
+To guarantee the mathematical validity of the similarity transform, one may be tempted to assume the metric's inverse is bounded as well.
 However, for certain non-Hermitian Hamiltonians with a real spectrum and an associated metric operator, there exists no metric with a bounded inverse \cite{siegl2012metric}.
-Without the assumption of a bounded metric inverse, a spectral theorem of the sort mentioned above can’t exist.
+Without the assumption of a bounded metric inverse, a spectral theorem of the sort mentioned above can't exist.
 The quasi- Hermitian operator described in \cite{dieudonne} with complex spectrum, is one such counter-example.
 However, the conclusion that the eigenvalues are real still holds (note the spectrum of an operator is in general larger than the space of eigenvalues).